 Generally, each agency and Crown-controlled corporation reproduces its audited financial statements in its own Annual Report, which is publicly available.

-A key part of the Auditor General’s mandate is the value-for-money audits, which assess whether money was spent with due regard for economy and efficiency, and whether appropriate procedures were in place to measure and report on the effectiveness of government programs.
+A key part of the Auditor General’s mandate is the performance audits, which assess whether money was spent with due regard for economy and efficiency, and whether appropriate procedures were in place to measure and report on the effectiveness of government programs.
 Under the Auditor General Act, the Office is required to report to the Legislature significant instances where it has found the government is not fulfilling its responsibilities in these areas.

 Each year, the Office audits selected ministry or agency programs and activities, with the major ones generally audited every five to seven years.
 In deciding which areas to audit, the Office considers such factors as the results of previous audits, the total revenues or expenditures at risk, the impact of the program or activity on the public and the costs of performing the audit in relation to the benefits.

-When the Auditor General Act became law on November 30, 2004, it expanded the Auditor’s value-for-money mandate to include organizations in the broader public sector that receive government grants.
+When the Auditor General Act became law on November 30, 2004, it expanded the Auditor’s performance audit mandate to include organizations in the broader public sector that receive government grants.
 These include hospitals, colleges and universities, school boards, children’s aid societies, and so on.
 This was a significant change to our mandate, allowing us for the first time to audit an area that accounts for more than 50% of provincial spending.
 While the expanded mandate does not apply to municipalities, it does allow the Auditor to determine whether a municipality spent a provincial grant for the purposes intended.

 Our Office oversees and reports on the operation of the Environmental Bill of Rights, 1993.
 We may also report on the government’s progress on energy conservation, greenhouse gas emissions reduction or other environmental issues that the Auditor General considers appropriate.